Augus1999/mol2chemfigPy3/README.md

 -[:305.9,0.62]H)-[:275.9](-[:185.9,0.62]H)(-[:275.9,0.62]H)-[:5.9,0.62]H}
 ```

-(it's [Coenzyme A, S-(3-methyl-2-butenoate)](https://pubchem.ncbi.nlm.nih.gov/compound/99#section=Synonyms) by the way
-😜)

 ### Use as a python package (new add in to this python 3 version)

-This is not included in the old Py2 version of mol2chemfig.
+This is not included in the original Py2 version of mol2chemfig.

 > mol2chemfigPy3.___mol2chemfig___(content: _str_, *args: _str_, rotate: _float = 0.0_, aromatic: _bool = True_, marker: _Optional[str] = None_, name: _Optional[str] = None_, relative_angle: _bool = False_, show_carbon: _bool = False_, show_methyl: _bool = False_, inline: _bool = False_)